4 Clairmont Gardens, G3 7LW

 Accessibility: 7 steps from street to front door and internal stairs

-Children will have fun exploring our building, and identifying the differences between their lives and life 160 years ago!
-Everyone will get a prize for a completed quiz.
+Explore our building and see what it was like to live 160 years ago!
+Get a prize for a completed quiz.
 Colouring activities for under 5's.

 Glasgow Building Preservation Trust